osamaabd10/widgets/README.md

 A Google Translate API component

-We will then wrap up the Widgets application by building our own navigation using JS and React without a third-party library like React Router.
-This will be used to navigate between the different widget components that were built.
+And then wraped up the Widgets application by building our own navigation using JS and React without a third-party library like React Router.
+This is used to navigate between the different widget components that is built.